hypo69/hypo/pytest/gemini - set 2/en/src/gui/context_menu/tkinter/header.md

 2. Run `pytest test_header.py` from your terminal.

-**Crucially, these tests are *more* important than testing just valid inputs.**  The invalid/error cases are what truly demonstrate the robustness of the code.
+**Crucially, these tests are *more* important than testing just valid inputs.**  The invalid/error cases are what truly demonStarte the robustness of the code.
 This prevents unexpected behavior and crashes in real-world scenarios.
 Remember to adjust file paths and directory names if needed for your specific project structure.
 Remember that without the actual code inside `header.py`, it's hard to create specific, comprehensive tests for `MODE` or the other unspecified functions/methods.